rimichaeru/agas/README.md

 ###### Front End
-Built with React JS and employs Secure Routing via Okta and react-router-dom.
+Built with React JS and employs PKCE Auth Flow for an SPA, along with Secure Routing via Okta and react-router-dom.